Ari has been on a mission to learn to bake more fun, complicated, and beautiful baked goods.

-Everyone says to write what you know about.
+Everyone says to write what you know.
 What do I know most about in this world?
 Probably my favorite food, bread!
 I love all breads!
 There is no discrimination here.
 White, wheat, Italian, French, cheese, garlic, hard crusts, soft crusts, you name it, I eat it.
 I figured it was time for me to try my hands at making my own bread.

 - 1 1/3 cups warm water